Power Gauge Report is an investing newsletter run by Marc Chaikin.

 - Nasdaq for 12% loss

-- The Trade Desk for 30% loss
+- The Trade Desk for a 30% loss

-- Blackstone for 30% loss
+- Blackstone for a 30% loss

 Recommended: The Best Place To Get Stock Picks